 No marriage is perfect.
-It's inevitable you'll run into problems, both big and small, and you have to be able to work through them with your spouse or else your relationship will suffer.
+It's inevitable you'll run into problems, both big and small, and you have to be able to work through them with your spouse so your relationship doesn't suffer.

-- Conflict over chores around the house is also a common conflict in a marriage.
-This is a topic you can't avoid talking about.
+- Conflict over chores around the house is another common conflict in a marriage.
+Make sure you both have a share in the household responsibilities.

-- A sexy, exciting marriage doesn't just happen.
+- A fulfilling sex life doesn't just happen.
 You need to stay intimate with one another and show your love and passion for one another on a regular basis.
 "Sex in a long-term relationship is not something you do to each other per se, but a space and time, a container you co-create," Pollets says.

 - Although children are a tremendous joy, they do have an impact on a marriage.
 Your relationship will change after you bring a baby into the picture.
-You also do not want to develop a child-centered marriage—remember to prioritize your relationship, too!
+You don't want to develop a solely child-centered marriage—remember to prioritize your relationship, too!

 - Realize that your in-laws will be a part of your marriage whether you like it or not.
 Learn how to set boundaries with your in-laws and how to enjoy them.

 - Interfaith, interracial, and intercultural marriages have their own set of unique challenges to face.
-If you are considering one of these marriage relationships, discuss your differences before you get married.
+Make sure to discuss your differences before you get married.

 Celebrating Your Marriage

 It's not uncommon to hear married couples complain about losing the spark in their relationship.
-Don't let that happen to you!
-Find ways to celebrate your marriage for years to come.
+Don't let that happen to you—instead, find ways to celebrate your marriage for years to come.

-- Remember to celebrate the special days in your lives, especially your wedding anniversary!
-Here's your Anniversary Gift Guide
+- Remember to celebrate the special days in your lives, especially your wedding anniversary.

 - Plan ahead for the holidays and how you will handle your in-laws' expectations.